 An affected college may seek the review of new financial information as described in this section only once per accreditation cycle and any determination by the Council made with respect to that review does not provide a basis for an appeal.

 The Council will consider the written response and documentation sent by the college within 30 days of receipt.
 The Council reserves the right to conduct a focused site visit, as needed to validate information submitted for reconsideration.
-Should accreditation status be lowered, or a Letter of Reasonable Assurance denied, or another adverse accreditation action taken for a specific college, the college is notified in writing of the reasons for the action and reminded of the appeal process.
-Immediately following the action of the Council, the chair notifies the dean via telephone of the accreditation or reasonable assurance decision of the Council.
-Within 30 days after action of the Council, staff prepares a letter for the dean of the college and the president of the parent institution that accompanies the report of evaluation conveying the accreditation status, length of time a given status is assigned, and any special instructions (for example, substantial compliance instructions).
+Should a Letter of Reasonable Assurance be denied, or another adverse accreditation action taken for a specific college, the college is notified in writing of the reasons for the action and reminded of the appeal process.
+Within 30 days after action of the Council, staff prepares a letter for the dean of the college and the president of the parent institution that accompanies the report of evaluation conveying the accreditation status, length of time a given status is assigned, and any special instructions.
 A formal statement of classification or reasonable assurance decision, signed by the Chair of the Council, accompanies the letter and the report.

 The AVMA publishes the final accreditation or reasonable assurance classification of the college and the dates of the last and next evaluation of the college.
 All requests for details of the report are referred to the dean or the university president.